47colborne/dynamini/README.md

 If you want to make changes like this, either clone it then use the assignment operator (e.g. model.array = model.array.dup << 'foo') or call model.mark(:attribute) after mutation and before saving to force Dynamini to write the change.

-## Querying With Range Keys
+## Querying

 Dynamini includes a query function that's much more narrow than ActiveRecord's where function, since DynamoDB is not automatically optimized for highly flexible read operations.
 It's designed to retrieve a selection of records that belong to a given hash key but have various range key values.

 To use .query, your table needs to be configured with a range key, and you need to :handle that range field as a fundamentally numeric type - integer, float, date, or time.
 If your range key field isn't numeric, you won't be able to .query, but you'll still be able to .find your records normally.

 Query takes the following arguments:
 * :hash_key (required)